 From the bottleshop we wandered into the main Markt/Square of Bruges and it is gorgeous.
 There’s the infamous Belfort (a bell tower), the Provincal Court (gray with red, behind the horses), and Flemish style houses/restaurants.
 We’ve been told there’s a market here on Wednesdays, but we were only there Friday-Sunday, so we missed that.
 We can also say if you’re looking for a time to explore/take a good photo, before 11 or after dark is your best bet (Belfort photos toward the end).
 Otherwise it’s a bit of a madhouse.
 Jim and I decided we’re totally in love with the Flemish design.
 Jim’s favorite is the stair step roof.

 After taking in the Markt, we pushed past toward our breakfast choice.
 Based on my recent post concerning mousse au chocolat, you also know I love chocolate.
 You’ve probably also heard that Belgium is known for chocolate.
 It’s no secret this was a selling point for the trip.
 Additionally, they’re known for amazing waffles.
-I’d been researching where to get the best hot chocolate, what was the best chocolate shop, where to get the best waffle, etc. Not too surprisingly, there were mixed feelings on where each would be.
+I’d been researching where to get the best hot chocolate, what was the best chocolate shop, where to get the best waffle, etc. There were mixed feelings on where each would be.
 However, I had been won over by Lizzie’s Waffles, as they were a shop that sold waffles and hot chocolate that weren’t just takeaway (so we could sit down and enjoy).
 They were also known for having an insanely large waffle and loads of topping options.

 The waffle was HUGE (see above).
 Originally, due to the size, Jim thought we could share one, but I protested a bit and he ended up ordering his own.
 This was good because while these waffles are quite big, they’re pretty light/airy.
 We likened it to a funnel cake consistency moreso than that of a waffle.
 We also opted to get chocolate sauce to pour on top.
 Ideally, strawberries and chocolate would’ve been my choice, but strawberries are only there in the summer (you need some acid to cut all that chocolate), which was a bummer.
 I also ordered a dark chocolate hot chocolate.
 In what we came to learn was typical Belgian fashion, a glass of hot, steamed milk is brought out to you with chocolate shavings, which you drop in yourself.
 This particular one the chocolate came inside a chocolate tulip.
 This was maybe one of the best hot chocolates I’ve ever had.
 In Dublin we had a similar experience and in Helsinki it was pretty amazing.
 I had (probably) 4 or 5 different hot chocolates throughout the weekend, and this one was the best.
 I recommend you stop in here for a hot cocoa and a waffle.
 But, don’t make this your ONLY waffle…there are more that will blow your mind.